 Some people worship Allah avariciously, and that is the worship of traders.
 Some people worship Allah fearfully, and that is the worship of slaves.
-And some people worship Allah gratefully, and that is the worship of the free.49
+And some people worship Allah gratefully, and that is the worship of the free.49 who said:

-It says in Al-Kafi, narrating from Harun who narrated from Imam Sadiq ('a) who said:
+It says in Al-Kafi, narrating from Harun who narrated from Imam Sadiq ('a)

 The servants are three [in kind]: One group worships Allah from fear.
 This is the worship of the slaves.
 And a group worships Allah from greed.
 This is the worship of the traders.
 And a group worships Allah from love.
 This is the worship of the free.
+50

-50 down to the same thing, for thanking is praising for benevolence, and God is essentially benevolent.
+To solve the problem of the discrepancy between gratitude and love, 'Allamah argues that they boil down to the same thing, for thanking is praising for benevolence, and God is essentially benevolent.
 So, thanking God is praising Him for what He is.
 Love is the attraction toward beauty, and God has absolute beauty.
 Both love and gratitude incite one to turn to God for His own sake, rather than in hope of a reward or fear of punishment.51